Nik00NN/seleniumProject/README.md

-Selenium test application using Page Object Model design pattern that simulates the entire process of purchasing an item from a website.
+Selenium application using Page Object Model design pattern that simulates the entire process of purchasing an item from a website.